 Fun fact: Possible location of Mayan treasures — and dinosaur bones

 Discovered in: 1987

-We've gone high Tibet and deep in the Congo – now let's go underground.
-Yes, seriously.
-The Sac Actun river system in the Yucatan peninsula – which is famous for it's beautiful cenotes – wanders for over 153km through massive underground caves.
-If you wanna check it out, you're going to need a scuba tank.
+Why it's scary: We've gone high in Tibet and deep in The Congo, now let's go underground.
+The Sac Actun river system in the Yucatan Peninsula — which is famous for its beautiful cenotes — wanders for over 95 miles through massive underground caves.
+If you want to check it out, you're going to need a scuba tank.

 Pollution level: Off the charts

 Why it's scary: While China's Yellow River is infamously filthy, the Citarum, which flows through Indonesia, takes the cake.
 Why?
 To start with, the 5 million people living in the river basin area, and the 2,000 different industries supported by factories there.
 How thick is the garbage?
 At places, enough to walk across.
 However, now that it's recognized as the world's dirtiest river there have been efforts to clean it up.

 The Most Powerful River Waves: The Amazon

 Discharge volume: 209,000 cubic feet per second